mipsmonsta/mipsmonsta.github.io/docs/_posts/2014-03-02-Leetcode-Squaring-Not-So-Trivial.md

 ### Trivial problem it is not

 In this leetcode question 977: [Squares of a Sorted Array], the problem asked that you return a non-decreasing array of squares after squaring the input integer elements that are given as a non-decreasing array.
-Question is marked as easy since you could just do element-wise squaring and sorted the resultant array.
+Question is marked as easy since you could just do element-wise squaring and sort the resultant array.
 Trivial.

 ### But the catch is the follow-on